vonvista/Linked-List/README.md

 * Adjustable node X distance and Y distance, as well as screen cut-off of linked list for compression
 * Animation speed slider

+## Possible Additions
+- ❌ Circular Linked Lists

+If there's any features you can suggest, feel free to let me know

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)